jfroelich/rss-reader/src/content-filters/color-contrast-filter/README.md

 More than that, is re-envisioning how the logic is structured.
 The current implementation admittedly is a conflation of operations.
 This both evaluates the model against the data (a document), and applies the model (prunes).
 What if instead of pruning this just evaluated the model.
 This opens up a ton of flexibility in how the model is used.
 The logic becomes less opinionated because now the caller controls how they want to make use of the results (e.g. consider annotation).
 The tradeoff I suppose is that I have to score the data, and it turns out that doing things like introducing intermediate steps of storing attributes per element is kind of slow.
 However it does tie in with some thoughts about how I wanted to change the boilerplate filter to also no longer due any pruning.

-# Ephemeral visibility thoughts
+# TODO: ephemeral visibility ideas

 Put some more thought into ephemeral invisibility. all the filters ignore animation and that elements may become visible over time. if anything i should be more explicit that filters assume visibility based on initial state.
 I am actually not sure I can do anything about it.
-Perhaps projections of dhtml and scrolling (in the same way that document screenshotters scroll down view) that examines how long content is visible, or when content first becomes visible or hidden?
+Perhaps projections of dhtml and scrolling (in the same way that document screen-shotters scroll down view) that examines how long content is visible, or when content first becomes visible or hidden?
 This would probably require javascript evaluation so I guess it is out of the question.

-# Calibration notes
+# TODO: calibration ideas

 The reader app should have a calibration setting that let's the user inform the app about when they think text is visible.
 Basically just like video game installation wizard.
 Then all this really does is set the min contrast ratio in local storage, and this applies only to future article processing.
 Or, if I do late-filtering and just have the contrast filter tag elements, then it can apply in real time.
-Basically I don't want to harcode the min_contrast_ratio.
+Basically I don't want to hardcode the min_contrast_ratio.
 This would provide a nice way to enable the user to adjust it.
+The calibration wizard should warn the user about choosing a high threshold